maon-git/last-defense-system/README.md

-# the-last-defense-system
+# last-defense-system

 This repository contains User-Agent lists and IPv4 addresses to block unwanted crawlers, bat robots, suspicious spiders, junk scraper, malicious spammers, and unauthorized access.
+No doubt about it, this will be our final resort.

 ## Introduction